 FLRACEP RFP IV

-FLRACEP is issuing a Request for Proposals to establish a (single) West Florida Shelf Standardized Mapping Framework Center of Excellence.
-The selected Center of Excellence will facilitate a collaborative effort to develop a framework for aggregating benthic habitat data on the West Florida Shelf.
+FLRACEP issued a Request for Proposals to establish a (single) West Florida Shelf Standardized Mapping Framework Center of Excellence.
+The selected Center of Excellence, University of Florida, will facilitate a collaborative effort to develop a framework for aggregating benthic habitat data on the West Florida Shelf.